kimicasamina/boring-clothing-store-react/README.md

 - **Collection** - Present a wide range of clothing, including detailed product descriptions, and high-quality images.

-- **Product** - Display detailed list of products with high-resolution images.
+- **Product** - Display a detailed list of products with high-resolution images.

 - **Shopping Cart and Checkout** - User-friendly shopping cart that allows easy addition, removal, and editing of items.
-Streamlined checkout process with multiple payment options, including credit/debit cards.
+Streamlined checkout process with multiple shipping and payment options.

 ## Platform and Technologies